jekyll/jekyll/docs/_docs/plugins/installation.md

 Primarily, any file with extension `.rb` placed within a `_plugins` directory at the root of the site's `source`, will be automatically loaded during a build session.

-This behavior can be configured as per following:
+This behavior can be configured as follows:

   * The `_plugins` directory may be changed either directly via the command-line or via the configuration file(s).
-  * Plugins in the `_plugins` directory (or its equivalent(s)) will not be loaded during the `safe` mode.
+  * Plugins in the `_plugins` directory (or its equivalent(s)) will not be loaded when Jekyll is running in `safe` mode.
   * This route cannot be used to extend the Jekyll CLI.

-To work with plugins packaged as gems, one has to list the desired gems in the configuration file under a top-level key named `plugins`
+To work with plugins packaged as gems, one has to list the desired gems in the configuration file under a top-level key named `plugins`.
-(or `gems` if your Jekyll version is older than `3.5.0`).
-Additionally, if you're building under `safe` mode, the gem needs to be listed under a top-level key named `whitelist`.
-For example,
+Additionally, if you're building in `safe` mode, the gem needs to be listed under a top-level key named `whitelist`.
+For example:

 ```yaml
 plugins: